Arunachal Pradesh Khaw Tai rice: Cuisine

 The Khampti people also enjoy boiled rice cakes wrapped in leaves and a simple meal of rice mixed with boiled green leafy vegetables.
-The Khampti's rice food recipes include Tongtep, cakes made of grounded rice, Khawlam, boiled rice and sesame seeds, Paasa, fresh river fish soup with special herbs, as well as Paa-som and Nam-Som.
+The Khampti's rice food recipes include Tongtep, cakes made of ground rice, Khawlam, boiled rice and sesame seeds, Paasa, fresh river fish soup with special herbs, as well as Paa-som and Nam-Som.

 Geographical indication

-It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 3 October 2023 and is valid until 12 December 2031.
+It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, by the Union Government of India, on 3 October 2023 and is valid until 12 December 2031.

 Namsai Organic Spices and Agricultural Producer Company Limited from Lohit, proposed the GI registration of Arunachal Pradesh Khaw Tai (Khamti Rice).
 After filing the application in December 2021, the rice was granted the GI tag in 2023 by the Geographical Indication Registry in Chennai, making the name "Arunachal Pradesh Khaw Tai (Khamti Rice)" exclusive to the rice grown in the region.
 It thus became the first rice variety from Arunachal Pradesh and the 3rd type of goods from Arunachal Pradesh to earn the GI tag.
 The GI tag protects the rice from illegal selling and marketing, and gives it legal protection and a unique identity.